Sharing our experience of Early Morning Magic at Toy Story Land in Hollywood Studios, Walt Disney World, Orlando.

 By 8:45/9am we were pretty much done and dusted with Toy Story Land, we had had so much fun at a pretty leisurely-4-year-old-walking-pace, with no stress or rush – seen, met and rode everything we wanted to and were ready to fill our tummies with food.

 We sat in the ‘Andy’s Lunchbox’ area in the shade watching the sea of people entering Toy Story Land at park opening.
 It was quite a sight watching this swarm of people heading towards you, and by 9:10am the queue for Slinky Dog Dash was already at nearly 2 hours!
 Insane to think our daughter had just been on Slinky Dog Dash 3 times in the space of an hour (plus everything else) with little to no queuing and could have easily gone on again during that time.

-Although Andy’s lunchbox (a counter service outdoor eatery) is not open during Early Morning Magic, there was a coffee stall just by it offering free coffee and water should you need a pick-me-up or refreshment during the Early Morning Magic event.
+Although Andy’s lunchbox (a counter service outdoor eatery in Toy Story Land) is not open during Early Morning Magic, there was a coffee stall just by it offering free coffee and water should you need a pick-me-up or refreshment during the Early Morning Magic event.

 The morning we attended Early Morning Magic, the breakfast was served over at the Backlot Express Restaurant which is pretty much at the other end of Hollywood Studios, so at park opening we headed over there.
 With your Early Morning Magic wristband you will be directed to an area where you can choose from a selection of breakfast offerings:

 • (Adult Menu) Mexican Corn Chilaquiles and Eggs Bowl